MightBMay/Midterm/readme.txt

+THE BUILD FOR THE GAME CAN BE FOUND IN THE "Build" FOLDER.
+IT IS BUILT ONLY FOR WINDOWS.

 The scene layout is just one section of a level of ice climbers.
 Nana and Popo are to the right, on a ledge with a moving cloud in the middle, and some icy floors.